-Get ready to make some delicious chocolate cupcakes with smooth chocolate ganache on top.
+Get ready to make some delicious Chocolate Cupcakes with Ganache.
 This one-bowl recipe is super easy, perfect for anyone who loves chocolate.
-You just mix the ingredients, bake, and you're done—no need for extra kitchen tools.
+You just mix the ingredients, bake, and you're done, no need for extra kitchen tools.
 These cupcakes are great for a quick treat or even for something special.
 They're rich in chocolate flavor and finished with creamy ganache.
 Let's start baking!

 These chocolate cupcakes are my go-to because they're super easy to make and always taste great.
 You only need one bowl to mix everything, which means less mess.
 They come out soft and rich, topped with a creamy chocolate ganache that makes them a hit every time I bake them.